PseudoDevs/IamGhost/abcmd4.md

-Last updated: 2024-04-07 16:20:33
+Last updated: 2024-04-07 16:21:07
-Random Quote: I have a tender spot in my heart for cripples, bastards, and broken things.  -  Tyrion Lannister
+Random Quote: Robert... he is in my dreams as well.
+Laughing.
+Drinking.
+Boasting.
+Those were the things he was best at.
+Those, and fighting.
+I never bested him at anything.  -  Stannis Baratheon